SeisComP/seiscomp/doc/base/getting-started.rst

 Initial configuration
 =====================

-To configure SeisComP3 initially, run :program:`seiscomp setup`.
+To configure SeisComP initially, run :program:`seiscomp setup`.
 This is the successor of the former :program:`./setup` script.
-The initial configuration also allows to setup the MySQL database for SeisComP3.
+The initial configuration also allows to setup the MySQL database for SeisComP.

 As a wrapper to :program:`seiscomp setup`, a wizard can be started from :ref:`scconfig<scconfig>` (Ctrl-N).